SECRET-GUEST/pyTemplate/README.md

 # Builder1 🛠️

-MECHA Builder is a robust tool that automates the process of creating and compiling Python applications, featuring real-time internationalization through a dynamic translation file.
+Builder1 is a robust tool that automates the process of creating and compiling Python applications, featuring real-time internationalization through a dynamic translation file.
 This tool integrates batch and Python scripts to deliver an optimal user experience.

 ---
 ---